aylaIssi/Flo_Rfm_Project/README.md

 # Flo_Rfm_Project
 # Data Understanding and Preparation:

-The code imports necessary libraries, reads the dataset, and performs initial data exploration.
+The code imports necessary libraries reads the dataset, and performs initial data exploration.
 It creates new columns to represent total purchases and total expenses for omnichannel customers.
 There is a bonus section that analyzes total expenses for different product categories.